code-Estif/HTML-CSS-JS-Projects/README.md

 ## Projects
 1. Project 1 - FAQ Page: A simple and styled FAQ page explaining what HTML, CSS, and JavaScript are.
-2. Project 2 - Color Flipper: A small page that changes background colors randomly on button click.
+2. Project 2 - Todo list page: A simple Todo page create task and list.
 3. Project 3 - Random Quote Generator: A page that shows random developer quotes using JavaScript arrays and functions.
+4. Project 4 - Tip Calculator page: to calculate tip with each person average payments.

 ## About
 I am learning frontend development from the basics.
 I started with HTML and CSS, then moved into JavaScript.